Common Career Mistakes and How to Avoid Them

 - Failing to set achievable goals will impede the progress.

-- The overcommitment causes mistakes burning out, mistakes, and internal frustration.
+- Overcommitment can cause mistakes burning out, mistakes, and internal discontent.

 Not Establishing Goals

-Have you got a crystal clear picture of where you’d like to be in the next one year or two?
-If you don’t set realistic goals, it can hinder progress.
-Set clear, short and long-term goals, focusing on those that have the highest impact on your career advancement.
-To boost job satisfaction be sure your goals align with your personal preferences.
+Do you possess a precise view of where you’d like be in the next one year or two years?
+Setting goals that are realistic can slow progress.
+Create clear short-term and long-term objectives, prioritizing those with the greatest impact on your career advancement.
+To boost job satisfaction be sure your objectives align with your personal goals.

 Dismissing Networking

-The development of meaningful relationships could result in more opportunities for advancement and new jobs in your current position.
-Establishing strong networks shouldn’t only target senior employees, as well as former and current colleagues, and also attendance at industry-related gatherings and events.
+Creating meaningful relationships can result in new job opportunities and advancements within your current position.
+The creation of strong networks shouldn’t solely focus on senior employees as well as former and current colleagues, as well as attendance at industry events and conferences.

 - Volunteer for work in the organization